KZeni/wp-google-maps/readme.txt

 * Corrected internationalization
 * iPhone map marker styling fix
 * Fixed an autocomplete bug
-* All WP Google Maps language files have been updated
+* All Map Block language files have been updated

 = 6.3.0 - 2015-09-04 - Low priority =
 * Added 5 map themes to the map editor